President Trump reads the Holy Bible, 2 Chronicles 7: 11-22 from the Oval Office April 21 at the 6 P.M. hour.

 2 Chronicles 29.
 Hezekiah became king of Judah, cleansed the Temple and restored temple worship.

 Acts 20:1-16.
-Paul left Ephesus and ministered in Greece for 3 months, left Greece and ministered at Troas, where on the last day there he preached on and on and a young man fell down from a third floor window and died, but was revived by Paul.
-Undaunted Paul continued preaching until daybreak, then he left and went to Miletus.
+The Apostle Paul left Ephesus and ministered in Greece for 3 months, left Greece and ministered at Troas, where he on the last day there preached on and on and a young man fell down from a third floor window and died, but was revived by Paul.
+Undaunted Paul continued preaching until daybreak, after which he left and went to Miletus.

 2 Chronicles 24.
 Joash repaired the Temple but then committed apostasy and was finally executed.